Just because we can do the impossible doesn’t mean we can do everything

 Impossible is a word in a fool’s dictionary – what is the spiritual perspective on this saying?

-We can’t do everything: Though some of our limitations are mere mental constructs, not all are.
+We can’t do everything: Though some of our limitations are merely mental constructs, not all are.
 Materially and spiritually both, we have limitations.
 We are finite souls, presently living in fallible, fragile, fleshly bodies.
 We are not God; only God is God.
 When God empowers us, we may do the impossible.
 But God is not bound to empower us to do everything.
 Even if we long to do something, he may empower someone else to do it.
 Or he may decide that it needn’t happen at all.

-Divine empowerment is both unquestionably real and unquestionably independent – by understanding these twin truths about empowerment, we can resolutely push against the limitations coming from our lethargic mind and gracefully accept the limits coming from divine will.
+Divine empowerment is both unquestionably real and unquestionably independent.
+By understanding these twin truths about empowerment, we can resolutely push against the limitations coming from our lethargic mind and gracefully accept the limits coming from divine will.

 Think it over: